Jeffrey Scott Doebler

 Professor of Music

-Jeffrey Scott Doebler serves as professor of music and director of music education and bands at Valparaiso University, where he also conducted the Handbell Choir for many years.
+Jeffrey Scott Doebler serves as professor of music and director of music education and bands at Valparaiso University, where he also conducts the Handbell Choir.
 His previous experience includes public school teaching in Emmetsburg, Iowa, and Shakopee, Minnesota.
 He is equally effective when working with younger students, older students, and professional musicians.
 Dr. Doebler holds music education degrees from Luther College (B.A.), Valparaiso University (M.M.), and the University of Minnesota (Ph.D.).
 He is a native of Palatine, Illinois.

 Professor Doebler’s career of nearly 40 years in music education has achieved a unique balance of conducting, teacher preparation, leadership in the profession, and working with musicians from the beginning through professional levels, but all aspects of his vocation have had an ultimate focus on teaching.
 Dr. Doebler has been recognized for excellence in teaching by peers, colleagues, and students.
 He was a quarter-finalist for the Grammy Music Educator Award in 2014, and was the 2005 recipient of the Valparaiso University Alumni Association Distinguished Teaching Award.
 Dr. Doebler received the 2008 Carlo A. Sperati Award from Luther College, for outstanding achievement in the field of music.
 In 2006, he was named Outstanding University Music Educator of the Year by the Indiana Music Education Association, and also received the Chicagoland Outstanding Music Educator Award from Quinlan & Fabish Music.
 In 2005, he was inducted into Phi Beta Mu, international band conductors fraternity, and Sigma Alpha Iota presented him its national award, Friend of the Arts.
 In 1999, Dr. Doebler received a First Annual Students’ Choice Teacher of the Year Award from Alpha Phi Omega and Mortar Board.
 In 2010, the Dunes Moraine District of the LaSalle Council, Boy Scouts of America, honored Dr. Doebler with the Silver Seagull Award, in honor of his many years as Assistant Scoutmaster, Acting Scoutmaster, Webelos Leader, and Den Leader.
 In 2001, he received the Orpheus Award “for significant and lasting contributions to the cause of music in America,” by the Valparaiso University Chapter of Phi Mu Alpha Sinfonia.
 It is believed that this was the first Orpheus Award bestowed by the VU Chapter in its then 40-year history.

-Professor Doebler is active throughout the year as a guest conductor, consultant, and clinician, and has appeared professionally in nearly 30 states, Canada, Malta, Australia, New Zealand, Italy, and China.
+Professor Doebler is active throughout the year as a guest conductor, consultant, and clinician, and has appeared professionally in 30 states, Canada, Malta, Australia, New Zealand, Italy, and China.
 In a typical year, Dr. Doebler will work with over 3000 students.
 He has served as a community music conductor, church music director, and also as director of Royal Brass Ensembles for the Minnesota Renaissance Festival.
 As a high school teacher, Dr. Doebler earned a reputation for leading the transformation of struggling bands into model programs.
 He was also active in site-based management and district-wide strategic planning.
 At the university level, his interpretations, repertoire selection, conducting, and leadership have been highly praised.
 Dr. Doebler has conducted and prepared ensembles for performances in the Sydney Opera House (Australia), Severance Hall (Cleveland), Orchestra Hall (Chicago), Pritzker Pavilion (Chicago), St. George’s Basilica (Malta), Oriental Performance Hall (Shanghai), Shanghai Conservatory, Grand Opera Theatre (Hangzhou), Wrigley Field (Chicago), Orchestra Hall (Minneapolis), Ordway Music Theatre (St. Paul), EPCOT, Disneyland, and for events such as the International Special Olympics, and the NCAA National Gymnastics and Volleyball Championships.
-During most summers since 2005, Dr. Doebler has traveled to China as an invited lecturer and guest conductor for American music education and concert band music.
+Since 2005, Dr. Doebler has traveled to China 13 times, serving many roles, including guest professor at Shanghai University, invited lecturer and guest conductor for American music education and concert band music, and ten times on tour with Windiana Concert Band.
 In 2010, he presented information about his China tours at the 29th World Conference of the International Society for Music Education.
-In July of 2006, Professor Doebler served as director of the jazz bands for the National Youth Gathering of the Evangelical Lutheran Church in America (ELCA) in San Antonio.
+In July of 2006, Professor Doebler served as director of the jazz bands for the National Youth Gathering of the Evangelical Lutheran Church in America in San Antonio.